Heritage Strategic Plan

 We provided a project update and a presentation on potential heritage incentives, for discussion.

 November 22, 2017 — Community Heritage Advisory Committee meeting

 We met with the committee to discuss the strengths and weaknesses of the current heritage program, and their vision for heritage preservation in the District.

-To create the new plan, we will be meeting with the public and community partners to gather input.
-We will also review, analyze, and update our previous Heritage Strategic Plan (completed in 2002), to align with more contemporary approaches to and views of heritage preservation.
+To create the new plan, we met with the public and community partners to gather input.
+We also reviewed, analyzed, and updated our previous Heritage Strategic Plan (completed in 2002), to align with more contemporary approaches to and views of heritage preservation.

-The new Heritage Strategic Plan will be completed in three phases:
+The new Heritage Strategic Plan was completed in three phases: